kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ```

-## Using the player API's Base Methods
+## Using the Player API's Base Methods
+To use the Player API's base methods, use the following objective:

 ```objective_c
 /*!